-- ➤ When the youth is 16, assess whether the youth is interested in entering an Independent Living Agreement (ILA). - > If the youth is interested, assess their readiness to enter an ILA, using the following process: - As ILAs share similarities with Youth Agreements, it may be helpful to review the Standards for Youth Support Services and Youth Agreements when considering an ILA. - When determining readiness for an ILA, consider the youth's: - Support network, including their Care Team or Circle - Level of emotional and behavioural development - Attendance at school or employment - Individual goals regarding living independently - Consult with a Team Leader to determine whether an ILA is the option that best meets the youth's needs. - If an ILA is pursued, document this in ICM. - Use the ILA template (CF2631) to document responsibilities of the youth and the worker.
+- ➤ When the youth is 16, assess whether they are interested in entering an Independent Living Agreement (ILA). - ➤ If the youth is interested, assess their readiness to enter an ILA, using the following process: - As ILAs share similarities with Youth Agreements, it may be helpful to review the Standards for Youth Support Services and Youth Agreements when considering an ILA. - When determining readiness, consider the youth's: - Support network, including their Care Team or Circle - Level of emotional and behavioural development - Attendance at school or employment - Individual goals regarding living independently - consult with a Team Leader to determine whether an ILA is the option that best meets the youth's needs. - If an ILA is pursued, document this in ICM. - Use the ILA template (CF2631) to document responsibilities of the youth and the worker. - Determine with the youth and the Team Leader the level of contact required to meet the youth's needs while in an ILA. - More frequent contact is advisable when an ILA is first established or if a youth is experiencing a particularly difficult time and requires additional support.

-- Determine with the youth and the Team Leader the level of contact required to meet the youth's needs while in an ILA. - More frequent contact is advisable when an ILA is first established or if a youth is experiencing a particularly difficult time and requires additional support. - If daily contact is required, this may be supported by a contracted youth worker. - Consider a variety of ways to connect with the youth on a regular basis, such as having the youth pick up weekly ILA cheques.
-For youth who do not require weekly contact, establish regular text or phone call check-ins. - Review with the youth the importance of self-reporting critical or serious incidents.
-Make sure to follow the procedures and timelines outlined in both the Reportable Circumstances Policy and the Missing Children and Youth Policy. - Use the YAG/ILA Cost Estimate Guide and YAG/ILA STOB Descriptor and document financial arrangements using the Youth Agreement (YAG)/ILA Schedule A Payment Plan (CF0700A). - If any minor changes to the ILA are required, document these changes using the Modification Agreement form (CF0702).
-Please note that substantive changes, such as changes to start or end dates of an Agreement, cannot be made through a Modification Agreement (a new Agreement would need to be signed). - Collaborate with the youth and their Care Team or Circle to ensure appropriate social supports are in place to increase the likelihood that an ILA will be successful. - Maintain regular in-person contact with the youth, and view their accommodation at minimum: - When the youth moves in; and, - At least every three months, or more frequently should there be a significant change in the youth's circumstances or Care Plan, or as agreed upon with the youth.
+- not require weekly contact, establish regular text or phone call check-ins. - Review with the youth the importance of self-reporting critical or serious incidents.
+Make sure to follow the procedures and timelines outlined in both the Reportable Circumstances Policy and the Missing Children and Youth Policy. - Document financial arrangements using the Schedule A (CF0700A) - ➤ If any minor changes to the Independent Living Agreement are required, document these changes using the Modification Agreement form (CF0702).
+Please note that substantive changes, such as changes to start or end dates of an Agreement, cannot be made through a Modification Agreement.
+Instead, a new Agreement would need to be developed and signed. - Determine that the youth has appropriate social supports to increase the likelihood that an Independent Living Agreement will be successful. - Continue to explore permanency planning for the youth, including considering options to achieve legal permanency such as a transfer of custody under Section 54.1, reunification with parents, adoption. - Maintain regular in-person contact with the youth, and view their accommodation at minimum: - When the youth moves into their accommodation; - At least every three months, or more frequently should there be a significant change in the youth's circumstances or Care Plan, or as agreed upon with the youth. - Maintain regular telephone contact with the youth. - ➤ Indicate the frequency of contact beyond minimum standards in the youth's Care Plan, allowing for the frequency of contact to be based on the youth's individual needs.